 Arrival and orientation

 The program orientation begins on the first and third Monday of every month.
-Volunteers need to arrive in Nosy Be on the Sunday before orientation, before 12 noon.
+Volunteers need to arrive in Nosy Be before 12 noon on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive in Madagascar.
-There are two options for flying to the Madagascar program - Fascene Airport (NOS) in Nosy Be is the most convenient for an airport pick-up, however, flights to Nosy Be are limited and often more expensive than flights to Ivato Airport (TNR) in Antananarivo.
-Some volunteers choose to fly to Antananarivo and take a connecting flight or overnight bus (and boat taxi) to Nosy Be.
+There are two options for flying to the Madagascar program - Fascene Airport (NOS) in Nosy Be is the most convenient for an airport pick-up, however you can fly to Ivato Airport (TNR) in Antananarivo.
+Some volunteers choose to fly to Antananarivo and take a connecting flight or two-three day bus (and boat taxi) to Nosy Be.
 If you are interested in taking the bus, please reach out to your Program Manager for more information once you have registered.
 If you want an easy arrival, we recommend flying to Nosy Be.

 If flying into Fascene Airport (NOS) in Nosy Be and arriving before 12 noon, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation on Nosy Komba.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.
 If your flight arrives after 12 noon, you will still be met at the airport but will need to stay in Nosy Be for the night to then travel by boat to Nosy Komba the following morning.
 This night of accommodation will be at your own expense and you will need to book this in advance of your arrival.
 Your IVHQ Program Manager will be happy to send you recommendations of affordable hotels in Hellville that are within walking distance of many shops and restaurants.